broadinstitute/wfl/docs/md/index.md

 Some hacks specific to WFL are in `wfl.clj`.

-The `boot.clj` offloads code from the `build.boot` file for easier development and debugging.
+The `boot.clj` file includes build and deployment code.

 The `debug.clj` file defines some macros useful when debugging or logging.